 Effective tracking, tracing, and labeling is a mandatory proof of authenticity and prevention of drug counterfeiting.
 Digitization of labeling information has resulted in greater emphasis being placed on collecting, securing, and processing digital data about pharma products.

 The FDA is continuing its plan to use a risk-based selection model for manufacturing inspections in the pharma industry.
 This forms a part of its strategy to allocate resources more effectively and gain greater parity between inspections of domestic and foreign drug-manufacturing facilities.
-During September 2018), the FDA published an internal policy that outlines the agency’s risk-based, site-selection model for inspecting foreign drug-manufacturing facilities.
+In September 2018), the FDA published an internal policy that outlines the agency’s risk-based, site-selection model for inspecting foreign drug-manufacturing facilities.
 The FDA prioritizes inspections of sites regardless of their location with the help of a risk-based site-selection model.
-This is one of the critical pharma manufacturing trends that global pharma companies must watch out for.
+This is one of the critical manufacturing trends that pharma companies must watch out for.